atomist/sdm-pack-aspect/docs/developer.md

 - Use the most specific glob patterns possible
 - When iterating over files and looking at content, exclude binary files using `file.isBinary()`
 - Perform file iteration via generator utility methods in the `Project` API, terminating iteration once you've found what you want.

+When testing aspects locally with `org-visualizer`, check the SDM logs for information about the time taken by each aspect.
+This will help to indicate if you have expensive outlier aspects.

 ### VirtualProjectFinder